mutagen-io/mutagen/doc/configuration.md

 # Configuration

-Mutagen is designed to have sane but conservative defaults, with as little manual configuration as possible.
+Mutagen is designed to have sane, conservative defaults, with as little manual configuration as possible.
 That being said, sane defaults only go so far, and regular users will most likely want to tweak Mutagen's behavior in one way or another.

 Mutagen has three levels of configuration: its own default behavior, the global configuration file (`~/.mutagen.toml`), and per-session configuration.